We’re seeking members to volunteer for an important new service which aims to offer peer-to-peer support for those suffering with stress or anxiety.

 The Peer Support Line will be a phone service staffed by optical professionals – with the aim of providing callers with fast confidential access to trained volunteers who understand the pressures of optometry life.
 We’re looking for optometrists and dispensing opticians, at a range of levels, who are able to commit to two days each month to be ‘on call’.

-For more information about this volunteer position and training available to support the role visit our Peer Support Line page.
+For more information about the service visit our Peer Support Line page.